marta-opalinska/Tactico/README.md

 ![image info](./documentation/class_diagram_with_categories.png)
 *Fig.1.
 A detailed view of the framework architecture.*

-After cloning the repository, the detailed code documentation can be found in ***documentation\html\index.html***.
+After cloning the repository, the detailed code documentation can be displayed by opening ***documentation\html\index.html*** in the web browser.
 All classes with their methods and fields are thoroughly explained in there.

 As shown in the above diagram, numerous classes are involved in the framework.
 Below you will find a general explanation of each of them.